richliao/richliao.github.io/_posts/2016-12-28-textclassifier-HATN.markdown

 ## Text classification using Hierarchical LSTM ##

 Before fully implement Hierarchical attention network, I want to build a Hierarchical LSTM network as a base line.
 To have it implemented, I have to construct the data input as 3D other than 2D in previous two posts.
-So the input tensor would be [# of reviews, #sentences, #words in each sentence].
+So the input tensor would be [# of reviews each batch, # of sentences, # of words in each sentence].

 {% highlight python %}
 tokenizer = Tokenizer(nb_words=MAX_NB_WORDS)